gabrieljob/react-jest/README.md

-# Projeto React com Jest e React Testing Library
+# React Project with Jest and React Testing Library

-Este projeto é um exemplo de utilização do React, Jest e React Testing Library para realizar testes automatizados em componentes React.
+This project is an example of using React, Jest, and React Testing Library to perform automated testing on React components.

 ![image](https://github.com/gabrieljob/react-jest/assets/45143271/8362ec0b-28a8-4066-b9da-5184fd1a5f03)

-## Descrição
+## Description
-O objetivo deste projeto é demonstrar como utilizar o Jest e React Testing Library para escrever testes automatizados eficientes e confiáveis em componentes React.
-O React é uma biblioteca JavaScript amplamente utilizada para construir interfaces de usuário interativas, enquanto o Jest é um framework de testes desenvolvido pelo Facebook que fornece uma experiência de testes completa e poderosa.
-A React Testing Library é uma biblioteca de testes específica para o React que facilita a escrita de testes de componente.
-Neste projeto, você encontrará exemplos de testes unitários e de integração para diferentes componentes React.
-Os testes foram escritos seguindo as melhores práticas recomendadas pela comunidade, garantindo uma cobertura abrangente e precisa dos casos de teste.
+The goal of this project is to demonstrate how to use Jest and React Testing Library to write efficient and reliable automated tests for React components.
+React is a widely used JavaScript library for building interactive user interfaces, while Jest is a testing framework developed by Facebook that provides a comprehensive and powerful testing experience.
+React Testing Library is a testing library specific to React that makes it easy to write component tests.
+In this project, you will find examples of unit tests and integration tests for different React components.
+The tests have been written following the best practices recommended by the community, ensuring comprehensive and accurate test coverage.

-## Recursos
+## Features
-Testes unitários e de integração para componentes React Utilização do Jest como framework de testes
-Utilização da React Testing Library para facilitar a escrita de testes de componente Arquitetura modular e organizada
-Exemplos de testes para diferentes cenários e casos de uso

-## Como executar os testes
+- Unit tests and integration tests for React components
+- Usage of Jest as the testing framework
+- Usage of React Testing Library to facilitate component testing
+- Modular and organized architecture
+- Examples of tests for different scenarios and use cases

+## How to Run the Tests
 Para executar os testes deste projeto, siga as etapas abaixo:
-1. Clone este repositório em sua máquina local.
-2. Certifique-se de ter o Node.js instalado em seu ambiente.
-3. Abra o terminal na pasta do projeto.
-4. Execute o comando npm install para instalar todas as dependências.
-5. Execute o comando npm test para iniciar a execução dos testes.
-6. Aguarde até que todos os testes sejam executados e verifique os resultados no terminal.

-## Contribuição
-Se você deseja contribuir para este projeto, fique à vontade para abrir uma pull request com suas melhorias ou correções.
-Sua contribuição será muito apreciada!
+1. Clone this repository to your local machine.
+2. Make sure you have Node.js installed in your environment.
+3. Make sure you have Node.js installed in your environment.
+4. Run the command npm install to install all dependencies.
+5. Run the command npm test to start running the tests.
+6. Wait for all the tests to be executed and check the results in the terminal.

-## Licença
+## Contribution
-Este projeto está licenciado sob a MIT License.

-Espero que este projeto seja útil para você!
-Se tiver alguma dúvida ou sugestão, sinta-se à vontade para entrar em contato.
+If you wish to contribute to this project, feel free to open a pull request with your improvements or fixes.
+Your contribution will be greatly appreciated!